 According to an article published in PubMed, healthy eating may be best achieved with a plant-based diet, which we define as a regimen that encourages whole, plant-based foods and discourages meats, dairy products, and eggs as well as all refined and processed foods.
 The presented case in this study is a dramatic example of the effect a plant-based diet can have on biometric outcomes like blood pressure, diabetes, and lipid profile. .
 This is key when we have other issues going on such as high cholesterol and high blood pressure which can lead to degeneration.

 One thing I will say to be fair is gluten (wheat) is not what it used to be.
 Wheat is obviously plant based however, I would recommend a gluten free diet.
 This leaves us with many choices for other gluten free (GF) plant based options such as Quinoa which is an ancient grain full of protein.
-To learn more about gluten free visit http://www.karmic-health.com/gluten-free/.
+Learn more on a healthy GF diet and transition with Sandi’s book Beyond Gluten – A Healing Transition.

 Another exciting area to consider a look at is the Microbiome.
 There are new studies in the area of microbiome (gut bacteria) which show that a plant-based diet helps maintain a healthy gut microbiome by feeding the good bacteria (prebiotics).
 This creates a balance in our gut so we have more healthy bacteria and less unhealthy bacteria, which plays a role in prevention.
 A healthy gut also helps you avoid Candida which is a yeast overgrowth and quite common with the Standard American Diet (SAD).
 Over 2000 years ago, Hippocrates said, “All disease begins in the gut.”
 This is why we focus so much on balancing the microbiome and are blessed today with all the research proving the benefits of a healthy microbiome.